St Andrews Railway: A local scheme

 People in St Andrews, seeing the reality of the Edinburgh and Northern position, decided that independent action was called for, and on 19 December 1850 a meeting agreed to promote a local scheme.
 They moved quickly and obtained the authorisation for their railway by the St. Andrews Railway Act 1851 (14 & 15 Vict. c. liv) of 3 July 1851, with capital of £21,000.
 It was emphasised that the subscribers to the line were local, avoiding getting involved in the contrary strategies of remote shareholders, and the directors of the new company had no previous railway experience.

 They engaged as their engineer Thomas Bouch, and the contractor was Kenneth Matthieson.
-This was Bouch's first commission in private practice, and he determined to make a name for himself by designing cheap local railways; he argued that the later profitability of heavily engineered lines was dragged down by large and unnecessary costs at the construction stage.
-Once again the Company moved quickly, for the contract for construction was signed with Matthieson on 11 August 1851.
+This was Bouch's first commission in private practice, and he determined to make a name for himself by designing cheap local railways.
+He argued that the later profitability of heavily engineered lines was dragged down by large and unnecessary costs at the construction stage.
+Once again the Company moved quickly, for the contract for construction was signed with Mathieson on 11 August 1851.

 The new line was to make a physical junction with the Edinburgh and Northern line about a mile south of Leuchars station; the village of Leuchars was small at the time.
 There was to be one intermediate station at Guardbridge, immediately west of the River Eden crossing.
 St Andrews was a considerable community at the time, and the station there was some distance short of the centre, at the "sheep park", just beyond the seventeenth hole of the Old Course.
 The Royal and Ancient Golf Club had vigorously opposed a closer approach.